Sourdough Morel-Garlic Bread

 - Chop the drained, rehydrated mushrooms.

-- Heat a frying pan over medium-high heat and sauté the mushrooms and garlic until fragrant, about 5 minutes.
-Season with salt and pepper to taste.
+- Heat a frying pan over medium-high heat and sauté the mushrooms, fat and garlic until fragrant, about 5 minutes.
+Add the salt and pepper (a fair amount of pepper as suggested, pepper is mushroom's best friend).
 Deglaze the pan with chicken stock to halt the cooking process.
 Allow the mixture to cool completely before incorporating it into the bread dough.

 Sourdough Morel Bread